-1. Stock Up on Product Inventory
+1. Stock Up On Packing Supplies & Inventory

 Before making excess of every product you offer, though, evaluate your sales in the months and year(s) prior.
 What's your top-selling item?
 Are you discounting one item above the rest?
 Use these strategic questions to decide what inventory is worth over-producing.

-4. Organize Your Inventory
+3. Organize Your Inventory

 There's more to fulfilling orders than just having your supply on-hand.
 With product building up in your home or stockroom, it can be hectic trying to find what you're looking for at the drop of a hat.

-5. Staff Up
+4. Staff Up

 Seasonal employees are in high demand, and many are lining up for the opportunity.
 According to the National Retail Federation, more than 675,000 seasonal positions open during the holidays.

-6. Update Your Website
+5. Update Your Website

 Make sure your website is accurate and up to date.
 This includes rereading your product descriptions, retaking photos, and double-checking holiday hours and pricing.
 Websites with accurate information tell customers your company is active, engaged, and ready to handle their business.

 Take your website preparations a step further and make sure you're optimized for mobile use.
-People are turning to their smartphones more and more.
-When they're searching for your product or business, you want to be ready.
+People are turning to their smartphones more and more – when they're searching for your product or business, you want to be ready.

-7. Consider Gift & Gift-Wrap Options
+6. Consider Gift-Wrap Options

 Want to add a custom flair to your wrapping paper?
 Read this article on DIY Christmas gift wrap.